 - Please refrain from any activity that makes noise while in the adoration chapel – please, no praying out loud, headphones, music, etc. We always want to be respectful of our brothers and sisters who are also praying.

 - Please use the kiosk to sign in.
 This helps us ensure that someone is always with our Lord while he is exposed in the monstrance.

 If you are interested in becoming a scheduled adorer in our adoration chapel, please contact one of our committee members.
 Thank you for your prayerful consideration.
 St Patrick, pray for us!

-If you would like to support Perpetual Eucharistic Adoration at St. Patrick, or would like to sign up as an adorer, contact one of our Adoration Coordinators.
+If you would like to support Perpetual Eucharistic Adoration at St. Patrick, or would like to sign up as an adorer, contact a member of the Adoration Core Team.